-PURPOSE: selected areas of SEPLSO libraries are equipped with digital surveillance cameras and recorders for the protection and safety of customers, employees, assets, property, and to identify persons breaking the law or violating the Behavior Policy.
+PURPOSE: selected areas of SEOLS libraries are equipped with digital surveillance cameras and recorders for the protection and safety of customers, employees, assets, property, and to identify persons breaking the law or violating the Behavior Policy.

-The purpose of this policy is to establish guidelines for the placement and use of digital video surveillance cameras and still photographs, as well as the access and retrieval of recorded digital video images and still photographs at all SEPLSO libraries.
+The purpose of this policy is to establish guidelines for the placement and use of digital video surveillance cameras and still photographs, as well as the access and retrieval of recorded digital video images and still photographs at all SEOLS libraries.
 Video monitoring and recording will be conducted in a manner consistent with all applicable laws and ordinances.

 LOCATIONS: A notice is posted at the library entrance informing the public that security cameras are in use.
-Reasonable efforts are made to safeguard the privacy of customers and employees.
-The video security cameras are positioned to record only those areas specified by the CEO or designee, and will complement other measures to maintain a safe and secure environment in compliance with library policies.
-Camera locations shall not be changed or added without permission of the CEO.
+The video security cameras are positioned to record only those areas specified by the Executive Director or designee, and will complement other measures to maintain a safe and secure environment in compliance with library policies.
+Camera locations shall not be changed or added without permission of the Executive Director.

 Cameras may be installed in locations where staff and customers would not have an expectation of privacy.
 Examples include common areas of the Library such as entrances, near book and media collections, public seating, delivery areas and parking lots.
-Cameras will not be installed in areas where staff and public have a reasonable expectation of privacy, such as restrooms; nor are they positioned to identify a person's reading, viewing or listening activities in the library.
+Cameras will not be installed in areas where staff and public have a reasonable expectation of privacy, such as restrooms.

 ACCESS TO SURVEILLANCE IMAGES: the library's technical support contractors, in the course of their normal duties, monitor and operate the live video security system.
-The CEO and technical support contractor personnel are authorized to view live images via offsite or mobile devices and senior SEPLSO staff specifically designated by the CEO may be granted similar authorization.
+The Executive Director and technical support contractor personnel are authorized to view live images via offsite or mobile devices and SEOLS staff specifically designated in writing by the Executive Director may be granted similar authorization.

-Only the CEO, technical support contractor personnel, and designated senior SEPLSO staff are authorized to access the recorded archival data in pursuit of incidents of criminal activity, litigation, or violation of the Library Code of Conduct.
-Authorized individuals, with notice to the CEO, may ask other staff to review recorded data to ascertain security concerns related to a specific incident.
+Only the Executive Director and technical support contractor personnel are authorized to access the recorded archival data in pursuit of incidents of criminal activity, litigation, or violation of the Library Behavior Policy.